boazsegev/plezi-website/docs/guides/basics.html.md

         <Attribute name="title">Getting started with Plezi</Attribute>
         <Attribute name="author">Bo (Myst)</Attribute>
         <Attribute name="description">
-            In this tutorial we explore how to quickly write web applications with full support for Websocket, RESTful routes and CRUD operations using the Plezi Ruby framework.
+            In this tutorial we explore how to quickly write web applications with full support for WebSocket, RESTful routes and CRUD operations using the Plezi Ruby framework.
         </Attribute>
     </DataObject>
     <DataObject type="thumbnail">